treehouses/treehouses.github.io/pages/vi/github-issues.md

 If a Systems Team member does not approve your issue prior to the creation of the Pull Request, your efforts may be in vain.
 Your Issue may not be approved, among many other reasons this may be because:
 * Your issue is not a problem to begin with
 * Your issue does not improve treehouses enough
-* Your fix is not siutable
+* Your fix is not suitable

 In this case your the Pull Request will not be merged and the Issue will not be counted towards your "First Steps" progress.
 Therefore, it is suggested that you wait for the OLE member(s) to approve your Issue submission.'